 The table below shows a categorization of the range of possible underlying subject matters with some examples.
 For some categories no example is given because it is unlikely that assurance engagements with respect to information in these categories would be undertaken.
-The categorization is not necessarily complete, the categories are not necessarily mutually exclusive, and some underlying subject matter or subject matter information may have components in more than one category, for example, integrated reporting and corporate social responsibility reporting will likely have both historical and future-oriented information and both financial and nonfinancial information.
+The categorization is not necessarily complete, the categories are not necessarily mutually exclusive, and some underlying subject matter or subject matter information may have components in more than one category, for example, integrated reporting and corporate social responsibility reporting will likely have both historical and future-oriented information and both financial and non-financial information.
 Also, in some cases, the examples are the subject matter information, in other cases they are the underlying subject matter or merely an indication of the type of question that information could assist with, whichever is more meaningful in the circumstances.

-Information about: Historical Information Future Oriented Information Financial Performance Financial Statements prepared in accordance with Forecast/projected cash flow Position an acceptable financial reporting framework Forecast/projected financial position Non- Financial Performance Use of Resources/ Value for Money Greenhouse Gas Statement Sustainability Report KPIs Statement on effective use of resources Statement on Value for Money Corporate social responsibility reporting Expected emissions reductions attributable to a new technology, or Greenhouse Gases to be captured by planting trees Statement that a proposed action will provide value for money Condition Description of a system/process as implemented at a point in time
+Information about: Historical Information Future Oriented Information Financial l Performance Financial Statements prepared in accordance with an acceptable financial reporting framework • Forecast/projected cash flow Position • Forecast/projected financial position Non- Financial Performance Use of Resources/ Value for Money Greenhouse Gas • Expected emissions Statement reductions attributal Sustainability to a new technology Report or Greenhouse Gase KPIs to be captured by Statement on effective use of reductions attributable to a new technology, or Greenhouse Gases to be captured by planting trees Statement that a proposed action will provide value for Condition • Description of a system/process as implemented at a point in time